 Sec.
 3-96.
-Police Reserve Unit; Creation; Organization; Limits of Rules and Regulations and established.
+Police Reserve Unit; Creation; Organization; Limits of Rules and Regulations

+The council may, by resolution, create and establish a police reserve unit in addition to the regular police department.
+Such reserve unit may be dissolved in the same manner as it is created and established.
 The police reserve unit shall be organized and structured and its members qualified and determined under such rules and regulations as may be established by the police chief with the approval of the council.
 All such rules and regulations shall be subject to the following conditions: